wareya/LOH/README.md

 ## Comparison

 Made with the gzip, lz4, brotli, and zstd commands, and loh.c compiled as -O3 (without -march=native).
 Ran on a Steam Deck in desktop mode.
-Dashes refer to compression level. loh doesn't have a 'standard' compression level setting, only technique flags, so the technique flags that differ from the defaults are noted instead (l means lookback, h means Huffman, d means delta).
-The best loh flags are used for the given file.
+Dashes refer to compression level.
+LOH has technique flags, so the technique flags that differ from the defaults are noted instead (l means lookback, h means Huffman, d means delta).
+The best flags are used for the given file.
 If the default flags are the best, alternative flags are not attempted.
+For LOH, both the default (4) and maximum (9) quality level are attempted; it's indicated as `l9` (that's an L, not a 1) for maximum or unmarked for default.

 Times are the average of five runs or however many runs it took to break 10 total seconds, whichever was fewer.